Struggling to Generate Original Blog Content?

 Brainstorming new content ideas for your blog can be challenging, but I have an exciting solution to simplify the process.
 The best part is that you've already written some of the content!
 With this tip, you can skip ahead in line, which is perfect for those days when your schedule is jam-packed, but you still want to publish a blog post.

 A Great Source of Content Inspiration– Comment Questions

 Looking for ideas for your next blog post?
 Look no further than your own comments section!
 When someone poses a question, don't just answer it – save it for later.
-Save it in DRAFTS, as we discussed on Day Four.
+Save it in DRAFTS.
 Next time you need a quick post, copy and paste the question from your drafts into a new blog post and answer it.
 It's that simple!

 The Importance of Responding to Reader Comments